 2. Why does my Mac keep shutting down randomly?

-There are various reasons for your Mac keeps shutting down randomly.
+There are various reasons why your Mac keeps shutting down randomly.
 These include software issues, macOS errors, incompatible apps, overheating of the system, etc. Understanding the cause will help you implement the right solution.

 3. How to troubleshoot MacBook shutting down unexpectedly?

-To troubleshoot MacBook shutting down unexpectedly, you can adopt several methods.
+To troubleshoot the MacBook shutting down unexpectedly, you can adopt several methods.
 For instance, you can reset SMC or PRAM.
 You can also update macOS or try reinstalling it.
 You also need to check for malware.

 4. MacBook shutting down suddenly.
 How to recover lost data?